chef-boneyard/cookbook-quality-metrics-rfc/README.md

 ## Approving New Metrics

 * New metrics will be reviewed by the people listed in `MAINTAINERS.md`
-* A simple majority of MAINTAINERS must approve each new rule with a :+1:
+* At least two MAINTAINERS must approve each new rule with a :+1:
+  * Any maintainer may :-1: a proposed metric.
+This will increase the requirement for a metric to be merged to an absolute majority of maintainers.
 * An EDITOR (someone listed in `EDITORS.md`) will:
   * Assign a number to the quality metric by updating the name of the file and the `SMQM` field
   * Move the file from `quality-metrics/new` to `quality-metrics/`
   * Update the status to `Accepted`